matteomenapace/making-bots-that-make-art/pres.md

+# Welcome

+* How many of you made a bot before?
+* How many of you follow bots on Twitter?

+Round of intros:

+* Who are you?
+* Why are you here?

 # Can computers make art?

 Or more specifically...

 > Can computer algorithms generate art?

 Of course!
 We could argue that computers don't know (yet) they have generated something worthy of being considered art.

 <!-- Computer programs lack self-awareness (at present), and for the sake of this workshop, they lack what is called *curation coefficient*: they don't know if what they generated is good. -->